icedpygui/Rust_Iced_Draw/README.md

 ## TODO Items:
 * Text widget needs an edit and rotation mode
-* Text widget cursor blink may vary according to screen resolution and maybe os,
-investigating for a solution.
 * Text widget needs it's own cache
 * Svg image widget
 * turn degrees display on or off